hanlizhang/first-move/SUBMISSION.md

 # First Move — Build Week Submission

+> Archived Build Week snapshot.
+This document intentionally preserves the historical Web-only submission text and does not describe the current cross-platform Web + native Mobile implementation.
+See `PRD.md`, `TASKS.md`, and `docs/MOBILE_V1_HANDOFF.md` for current product and delivery status.

 ## One-sentence pitch

 First Move helps someone break out of passive scrolling or inactivity by choosing one tiny intentional action, tracking a bounded session, and caring for a forgiving virtual kitten.